Yagorus/EPAM-OnlineUA-Cloud-DevOps-Fundamentals-Autumn-2022/db_administration/README.md

 ![transfer_localdb_to_rds.png](../img/transfer_localdb_to_rds.png)

-14.Connect to your database.
+16. Connect to your database.

 Now we can connect to db

 ![connection_to_db_rds.png](../img/connection_to_db_rds.png)

-15.Execute SELECT operator similar step 6.
+17. Execute SELECT operator similar step 6.

 ![select_for_all_tables.png](../img/select_for_all_tables.png)

-16.Create the dump of your database.
+18. Create the dump of your database.

 ![backup_for_rds.png](../img/backup_for_rds.png)